littlefish-tech/GatherYourDeals-llm-chatbox/README.md

 - `openrouter` is the default when `LLM_PROVIDER` is unset
 - `clod` uses CLOD's OpenAI-compatible endpoint at `https://api.clod.io/v1/chat/completions`
 - `both` sends the same prompt to both CLOD and OpenRouter, then prints a side-by-side comparison

+## What Are OpenRouter and CLOD

+OpenRouter is a model-routing platform that provides access to many LLMs through a single API surface.
+It can route the same model family through different upstream providers depending on availability and platform behavior.

+CLOD is an AI model platform that exposes OpenAI-compatible APIs and hosts selectable models directly on its own platform.

+This project uses both because they are practical ways to access large instruction models without building a custom model-serving stack.

+## Why We Chose Them

+OpenRouter and CLOD were selected because:

+- both are easy to integrate with an OpenAI-compatible chat completions API
+- both allow fast experimentation with large instruction models
+- both are suitable for comparing latency, token usage, and response quality in the same app
+- both let the team evaluate realistic deployment options for the grocery price comparison assistant

+Using these two platforms makes the project comparison more useful from a product perspective, because the result is not only about model quality but also about how each serving platform behaves in practice.

 ## API References